vincenttu/tplinkusa-outdoor/source/index.rst

 There are many TP-Link products that can extend the Internet coverage from your home or business to the outdoor area.
 This document intended to introduce the various ways to extend your indoor network to the outdoor areas, your backyard, remote barn house, yacht club, or campgrounds.

-Near Site or Remote Site
+Near site or remote Site
 ------------------------

 We will discuss the different solutions to extend the Internet around your house within 100 meters (300 feet) or farther connections.
 There are more possible solutions to extend the network just around the house.
 To extend the network to the remote house or second workplace farther than 300 feet, you need to build a point-to-point wireless bridge and then re-broadcast the signal on the remote location.
 Different solutions have different environmental requirements.
 Review the different conditions and then choose the best one for you.

-Near Site network extension (up to 100 meter or 300 feet)
+Near site network extension (up to 100 meter or 300 feet)
 ---------------------------------------------------------

 You probably have very good indoor wireless, and you want to extend the network to the patio or the backyard.
 The wireless signal can easily penetrate through the window glass, but it is hard to penetrate the stucco wall.
 The reason is that most of the stucco walls are installed with the mesh metal wire to hold the filler.
 The mesh metal wires are the perfect blocker of the wireless signal.
 It can prevent the wireless interference from outside of the building to protect your home.
 At the same time, it can prevent the signal transmit from indoor to the outdoor as well.